 Did you know that there are 20 to 100 “serial evictees” in San Francisco, staying busy working the system, abusing property owners and abusing the court system?

-John Getzow is one of them, perhaps one of the more successful of them.
-Each time he moves in and squats, he tends to get away with stealing 45 days to an entire year of accomodations until he finally receives the boot.
+According to the SF Weekly article, http://www.sfweekly.com/news/how-renters-work-the-system-to-live-for-free-in-one-of-americas-most-expensive-cities/ John Getzow is one of them, perhaps one of the more successful of them.
+As stated in the article, each time he moves in, he tends to get away with an unpaid 45 days to an entire year of accomodations until he finally receives the boot.

-Depending on the vigilance of the landlord, a seasoned serial evictee like Getzow can get away with a minimum of 45 days and sometimes up to an entire year of free rent. [correction: stolen rent] The actual number of serial evictees operating in San Francisco is difficult to track, but some attorneys who specialize in representing landlords estimate there are between 20 and 100.
+Depending on the vigilance of the landlord, a seasoned serial evictee like Getzow can get away with a minimum of 45 days and sometimes up to an entire year of free rent.
+[I’d suggest that it’s not “free” rent that serial evictees get — it’s stolen rent] The actual number of serial evictees operating in San Francisco is difficult to track, but some attorneys who specialize in representing landlords estimate there are between 20 and 100.

 Getzow has eviction records dating back to 1992 in San Diego, and, the article reports, has also been evicted in Walnut Creek and Los Angeles.
-But it’s in San Francisco that he has done the most damage.
+But it seems to be in San Francisco that he has done the most damage, likely a result of the highly pro-tenant policies of that city.
 The following 9 unlawful detainer cases were filed on John Getzow in San Francisco:

 In 2002, Kamran Ardebilchi filed an unlawful detainer Ardebilchi v Getzow UD on John Getzow.